PatrickC12/ProAnubisReconstruction/README.md

 - Find eta and Phi angular distributions separtely. ✔ Done
   - As expected, the phi side showed symmetry in its angular distribution and the eta side showed asymmetry.
 Particularly eta side had a peak at around 50 degrees in one direction (this corresponds to a zenith angle of around 10 degrees).
   - This agrees with the findings from the zenith angle distribution of all the muons.
-(See angular distributions ppt in "Investigations" folder)

 -  Heat map of three hour run

 -  Timing between RPCs.
 Calibrate channels and RPCs for timing diff.
-(Find TOF From trajectory and find dT distributions).
+(Find TOF From trajectory and find dT distributions). ✔ Done
 -  Also, find directionality of muon trajectory (vertical directionality) by considering average hit time for Top and Bottom hit RPCs.
 Trivial task, but at the moment not so important. ✔ Done

 -  Find efficiency of RPCs using "Tag and Probe" Method.